Sliman4/slimebook/book/src/lvl4/account-model/keys/index.md

 > In theory, a malicious dapp can send a lot of transactions and use up its allowance
 > of 0.25 NEAR, and grab [30% of the fees](../../transactions.md#developer-incentive)
 > for itself, making 0.075 NEAR of each user, but it's not worth the effort, and users
 > can't lose more than 0.25 NEAR, so don't worry about this.
+But it's also possible to
+> request unlimited allowance, so be careful with connecting to dapps.

 But if it was something like `usdt.tether-token.near`, we would have to be careful, because it can call the `transfer` method, and transfer all our USDT to someone else.